 Diffusers are trending.
 Aromatherapy seems to be getting more attention than ever before.
 It’s an old idea that has finally caught on with more of a mainstream audience.

 A great way to get the best from aromatherapy is by using essential oils in a diffuser.
 A diffuser creates a vapor that is discharged into the air carrying the oils with it.
 Different oils create different responses – relaxing, energizing, healing, for example.

-A friend works all day in asphalt driveway repair and he uses a diffuser at night when he sleeps to help clear his lungs.
+A friend of mine works all day in local house cleaning stoney creek and he uses a diffuser at night when he sleeps to help clear his lungs.
 He puts a few drops of rosemary, lemon, or eucalyptus oil – depending on his mood, in his diffuser.
 He swears by it, saying when he doesn’t use it, he wakes up feeling anchored to yesterday’s blacktop.

 Aromatherapy has been around since ancient Rome.
 Private and public baths were infused with scents to calm, relax and enhance the user’s experience.
 Scrolls from ancient Greece refer to the use of plant scents in aiding the sick and dying as well as the strong and healthy.